tositeru/watagashi/README.md

 watagashi -p test listup --check-regex \d+\.cpp
 ```

-# Process
+## Process
 Watagasi execute to preprocess before compile source files, preprocess before link or postprocess.
-Please describle string to express a command in "preprocess", "linkPreporcess" or "postprocess" of "BuildSetting" to set it.
+Please describle charactor string to express a command in "preprocess", "linkPreporcess" or "postprocess" of "BuildSetting" to set it.
 The current path of the command becomes the directory of the configuration file (.watagashi).
 ```
 "buildSettings": [{